 The Scottish Government will introduce regulations and UK Border Force will carry out spot checks on travellers to monitor compliance.

-In order to prepare for starting your course, you’ll have to set up online security.
+In order to prepare for starting your course, the first thing you need to do is set up online security.
 All of the information you need to do this is contained on the ‘I’m a new student’ page of our Student Information Portal.

 Enrolment is now open.
 Enrolment is the formal process all students go through, each year of study, to register as a student at the University.

 We’d strongly encourage you to check out our Student Information Portal, especially as you begin your journey with us.
-You’ll find all of the relevant information you need to know to get you started with UWS.
+You’ll find all of the relevant information you need to know to get you off to a great start with UWS.

 Ms. Jun Chen